TutorExilius/pythound/README.md

 #### Linux:
-1. sudo apt install ffmpeg (if codes are missing: sudo apt-get install libavcodec-extra)
+1. sudo apt install ffmpeg (if codes are missing: sudo apt install libavcodec-extra)
 2. Add ffmpeg-binaries in SYSPATH, if not done

 ### 2. Python Dependencies: